P Chidambaram moves courts fearing arrest in Aircel-Maxis deal, INX Media cases

 The ED Special Public Prosecutor Nitesh Rana said Chidambaram was “evading” summons to join the investigation.
 “He was summoned on May 30 and he did not join till now.
 He is summoned again on June 5,” Rana said, adding that he may be granted one week to respond to Chidambaram’s application.

-In the cases relating to the Aircel-Maxis deal and the INX Media, the ED and CBI are probing alleged irregularities in clearances granted to the two ventures during Chidambaram’s tenure as Finance Minister.
+The ED and CBI are probing alleged irregularities in clearances granted during Chidambaram’s tenure as Finance Minister.
 His son Karti Chidambaram was arrested by the CBI in the INX Media case on February 28.
 Karti was granted bail by the High Court on March 23.
-In the Aircel-Maxis case, the trial court had also granted him interim protection from arrest until July 10.
+In the Aircel-Maxis case, the trial court had granted him interim protection from arrest until July 10.

+PTI adds: The Madras High Court Wednesday refused to stay prosecution initiated against Chidambaram’s wife Nalini, son Karti, daughter-in-law Srinidhi and a firm under the Black Money Act for allegedly not disclosing their foreign assets.
+Hearing a petition filed by the three challenging the complaints filed by the Income Tax department in a court in Chennai, Justice S Baskaran rejected their plea for an interim order staying the prosecution proceedings.

 For all the latest India News, download Indian Express App